-My kids had a summer jammed full with lots of super-fun activities.
-In addition to the pool and friends’ houses, there was a summer musical production and lacrosse camps and field hockey camp and my cousin’s wedding (where we didn’t eat ribbon Jell-O) and and and …
+My kids had a summer jammed full of lots of super-fun activities.
+In addition to the pool and friends’ houses, there was a summer musical production and lacrosse camps and field hockey camp and my cousin’s wedding (where we didn’t eat Rainbow Jell-O) and and and …

 It’s all been an absolute blast – tons of friends at everything!

 But as you may have guessed, most of these super-fun activities start early in the morning.
 Which works for some … but notsomuch for my “morning-isn’t-my-favorite-part-of-the-day” kiddos.

 So ya know what we needed to get us through the morning slump?
 Yep!
 An awesome breakfast to kick-start the day!

 Something with whole grains and protein.
 Hmmm … maybe something with fruit.
 Definitely something that doesn’t take a long time to make on a hectic morning.
 And something that can maybe be eaten on the go.
 Ohhh … what if it can even be prepped the night before??
 Is it too good to be true?

 Nope.
 It’s totally true!